What a Wonderful World Louis Armstrong

 “If you can’t tell me the difference between a blah-de-blah dooberry and the essence of a sound then you don’t know jazz. ”

 And, annoyingly looking back.
 I believed them.

 I’m cross that I let them get to me.
-And I’m cross that as a result I missed out.
+And I’m cross that I missed out.

 SatchmoFest in New Orleans offers a gumbo-laced chance to fix some of that.
 Not least because of a delicious Armstrong quote that says “if you have to ask what jazz is, you’ll never know.”

-Near everyone I know can recognise that gravelly voice and that wonderful, wonderful world.
+Near everyone recognises that gravelly voice and that wonderful, wonderful world.

-Plenty I know could recite his entire discography and place in the annals of music history.
+Plenty could recite his entire discography and place in the annals of music history.

 Me?
-As ever, I’m a little lost by talk of French quadrilles and modal jazz and more interested in the story of the man himself.
+As ever, I’m a little lost by talk of French quadrilles and modal jazz.
+I’m more interested in the story of the man himself.
 In particular, the inspiring story of his success.

 I hear babies crying.
 I watch them grow